PLAN FOR ACCELERATED

 A Saturday conference for a student taking two PACE courses typically starts with attending class from 8:00 a.m. for four hours, followed by a lunch break and another four hours of class in the afternoon.
 The same class a student attends in the early evening on a weeknight (5:45-8:00 p.m.) meets during the Saturday morning hours, and the later evening class a student attends on a weeknight (8:00-10:00 p.m.) meets during Saturday afternoon hours.
 Saturdays offer opportunities for special programs and fieldtrips.

-Note: Anthropology 101 & 111, Biology 3 & 5, Economics 001, and Statistics 001 meet every Saturday in addition to their respective evening meetings during the week.
+Note: In addition to the regular evening meeting during the week, attendance every Saturday within the eight-week session is required for Anthropology 101 & Anthropology 111 when they are taken together.
+Biology 3, Biology 5, Economics 001 and Statistics 001 also meet every Saturday in addition to their respective evening meetings during the week.
 All other PACE classes meet only 4 Saturdays in an 8-week session.
 Final exams are usually scheduled for the last Saturday meeting.

 The Purpose of Offering PACE